Loading...

 Choose Whole Grain Bread

 Opt for whole grain or multigrain bread instead of white bread.
-These options are high in fiber and help in slowing down the absorption of sugar.
+These options are higher in fiber and can help moderate blood sugar levels.

 healthspan-mbl